Frequently Asked Questions About TICC

 1. Where is the cookoff?

-The CASI Chili Championship is held on the 320 acre ranch owned by CASI.
+The CASI Chili Championship is held on the 320 acre Rancho CASI de los Chisos, owned by CASI; located the north side of Highway 170, eleven miles West of Study Butte and 7 miles East of Lajitas.
 Google Map of Rancho CASI de los Chisos

 2. Where can I stay for the cookoff?